TwitOrel/bmc-test/README.md

 # BmcTest

+We currently have two versions of the codebase

+- The main branch uses localStorage to manage data information on the client side.
+- The connectingToAPI branch implements an API stores data in a SQLite database on the server side.
-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.9.
+- This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.9.

+## Two type of the project version

+the [first version](#development-anguler-main-branch) is locate in the main branch and simple using Local Storage

+the [second version] ()

-## Development server
+## Development Anguler main branch

-To start a local development server, run: ng serve
+To start a anguler server, run: ng serve
 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+note: for tests, run [end-to-end tests](#running-end-to-end-tests)

+## Development Anguler connectingToAPI branch

+To start a anguler server:
+    - run the anguler: ng serve
+    - and also run the bmc-test-backend: node server.js in bmc-test-backend we have tests using by postman

+Once the server is running, open your browser and navigate to `http://localhost:4200/`.
+The application will automatically reload whenever you modify any of the source files. in this branch we have code that using API and SQLite database

 ## Running end-to-end tests